inveniosoftware/invenio/docs/developers/git-workflow.rst

 `git gui` to separate various hunks inside commits, etc.

-Here is an illustration of a typical thinking process during branch clean ups:
+Here is an illustration of a typical thinking process during branch
+cleanups:

 * Is the facility fully working now as expected?
-If yes, keep the commit.
+If it is, keep the commit.

 * Is this facility or some related one broken in one of the aspects?
-  If yes, amend and squash.
+  If it is, amend and squash.

 * Is this commit an improvement over an already-working facility?
-If yes, keep the commit.
+If it is, keep the commit.

 * Is this commit intermediary?
 Is it worth keeping?
 Is there a chance that somebody might want to start off a new branch at this point in some day?
-Does this commit helps some future developer to better understand the branch history?
+Does this commit helps some future developer to understand the branch history better?
 If not, squash.

 * Is the primary author of this commit different?
-If yes, keep the commit.
-Or squash but use `Co-authored-by` commit log directive.
+If he is, keep the commit.
+Alternatively, squash it, but use `Co-authored-by` commit log directive.

 * Is the same commit addressing more than one logically separate problem?
-  If yes, split.
+  If it is, split.

-Having clean branch history helps in providing sensibly working atomic updates, helps in understanding commits and code, eases eventual future bug-hunting via git bisecting, and makes the software generally more robust.
+Having a clean branch history helps in providing sensibly working atomic updates, helps in understanding commits and code, eases eventual future bug-hunting via git bisecting, and makes the software generally more robust.